finanalyst/grav-plugin-persistent-data/README.md

 2. `process: twig: true` is added to the frontmatter so that the `{{ userinfo.location }}` is rendered on the page.
 `process: twig: true` must be set for all pages that want to access twig.
 This can be done by **Grav** page by page, or set in the site configuration.

+1. `cache_enable: false` is added to the front matter so that the form is rendered again using the new Twig variable.

 3. Within the **form** `process: userinfo` must be added to the form.
 When the form is processed, each field of the form is added to the storage variable.
 The data is stored in a yaml file in the `data/persistent` directory.
 The file is named for the `username` associated with the authenticated user.